T&F AI logo Track & Field AI Track & Field AI

 Why it's different

-AI that actually understands sprints.
+AI that actually understands sprints

 Generic video tools look at "a person moving."
-We built a model specifically around sprints, the phases, the mechanics, and the coaching language real sprints coaches use.
+We built a model specifically around sprints. the phases, the mechanics, and the coaching language real sprints coaches use.

-You upload the rep. We extract the critical frames.
-You get a breakdown in plain English with priority tags, what's critical, what's worth working on, what's fine.
+Upload the rep. We extract the critical frames.
+You get a breakdown in plain English with priority tags. critical, worth working on, fine.

 • Event-specific phase detection

-• Priority-tagged coaching notes (critical/important/minor)
+• Priority-tagged coaching notes (critical / important / minor)

 • Cause-and-effect frame markers

-• Follow-up AI coach chat
+• Follow-up AI coach chat on every analysis

-Sprinter driving out of the blocks, frame analyzed by Track & Field AI Sprints · Sample note “Hip rise on step 3 is too early.
+Sprints · Sample analysis “Hip rise on step 3 is too early.
 Staying in the drive position one step longer would add ~0.08s over the first 20m.”

-Common sprints mistakes
+[03]Common sprint mistakes

-The three errors the AI flags most often.
+The three errors the AI flags most often

 These are the technique patterns we see over and over again across sprints athletes.
 Each one has a specific look on video and a specific fix.